hunThubSpace/BB-BugBountyBash/README.md

 ---

 ### 11. **`bb_ipscan_naabu`**
-The `bb_ipscan_naabu` function performs a port scan on specified IP addresses or CIDR ranges using the `naabu` tool.
-It accepts a single IP/CIDR as an argument or reads from a file or standard input.
-The function utilizes `mapcidr` to convert CIDR notation into individual IP addresses and scans for a predefined list of ports (such as 80, 443, and others) while suppressing output verbosity.
+Scans a specified CIDR for open ports using the `naabu` tool.

 ```sh
 bb_ipscan_naabu(){